Macroz/clojurescript-train-radiator/README.md

 1. Install the Clojure build tool [Leiningen](https://leiningen.org).
 2. Run `lein figwheel dev` to start the server and a browser
+3. Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).
-3. Change the code (browser refreshes automatically thanks to Figwheel)
+4. Change the code (browser refreshes automatically thanks to Figwheel)

 Project structure
 =================